Rundle Studio online school set to open for classes this fall in Calgary

 Colten Romeike is a 12-year-old student in Grade 7 who was on the waiting list at Rundle Academy.

-"Colton, just prior to coronavirus, was diagnosed with learning disabilities and so through that process of sourcing assistance for him is how we got introduced into Rundle," said Lee Sherback, Colton's stepdad.
+"Colten, just prior to coronavirus, was diagnosed with learning disabilities and so through that process of sourcing assistance for him is how we got introduced into Rundle," said Lee Sherback, Colten's stepdad.

 Colton likes most of his classes but struggles with reading and comprehension.
 His mom, Karalyn Romeike, likes that his instructors will be with him throughout the entire school day, rather than what he's getting now with just a five minute introduction to his assignments.